timoerlemans/polygloty/README.md

-# polygloty
+# Polygloty
-A simple framework-agnostic i18n script without needing any dependencies.
+A tiny i18n (internationalization) script that's written in JavaScript and doesn't have any dependencies.

 ## Usage